microsoft/jacdac-ts/jacscript/README.md

 ## TODO

 * add opcode to cache current packet (in onChanged())
-* add special condition roles - always bound, can send packets on them and wait on them
 * is timeout in yield needed?
 * extend format strings to include numfmt
 * `memcmp()` opcode